Kingston Area Boat Ramps

 There are high docks around the ramp areas.

-The harbor is very sheltered and can be used in almost any weather/wind conditions.
+The harbour is very sheltered and can be used in almost any weather/wind conditions.

 There is parking available on the property but there are often events held here such as sailing regattas that reduce or very much limit access and parking.